Sent-down youth: Return home or exile

 Others experienced discrimination by local cadres and peasants.
-Several female urban-educated youths who resettled on production teams in Inner Mongolia reported in 1965 that they were prohibited from contacting local "poor and lower-middle class peasants" (pin-xia-zhong nong, 貧下中農) due to their "bad" family backgrounds.
-Even those not in the "Five Black Categories" (hei wulei, 黑五类) were subjected to bias and abuses.
-A production brigade in Zengcheng, Guangzhou prohibited all urban-educated youth and "bad elements" (huai fenzi, 壞分子) of the Five Black Categories from participating in mass gatherings.
+Several female urban-educated youths who resettled on production teams in Inner Mongolia reported in 1965 that they were prohibited from contacting local "poor and lower-middle class peasants" (贫下中农 (pínxià zhōngnóng)) due to their "bad" family backgrounds.
+Even those not in the "Five Black Categories" (黑五类 (hēiwǔlèi)) were subjected to bias and abuses.
+A production brigade in Zengcheng, Guangzhou prohibited all urban-educated youth and "bad elements" (坏分子 (huài fēnzǐ)) of the Five Black Categories from participating in mass gatherings.
 Shanghai sent-down youth who resettled in the province of Anhui were expelled and repatriated to Shanghai by the Huangshan tea and tree plantation as a result of a local class-struggle campaign.
 Some Shanghai sent-down youths who resettled at the Xinjiang Production and Construction Corps reported abuses by local cadres.
 In some cases, the sent-down youths had to do heavy work in a harsh environment without pay.
-Abuse of female sent-down youth was worse; some Production and Construction Corps cadres said that "[marriages of female sent-down youths] were only open to members of the Production and Construction Corps" (bingtuan guniang duinei bu duiwai, 兵團姑娘對內不對外).
+Abuse of female sent-down youth was worse; some Production and Construction Corps cadres said that "[marriages of female sent-down youths] were only open to members of the Production and Construction Corps" (兵团姑娘对内不对外 (bīngtuán gūniáng duì nèi bù duìwài)).
 In the face of harsh living and working conditions and threats to personal safety, the Shanghai sent-down youths returned home.
 A considerable number of urban-educated youths, especially recent arrivals to the countryside, took advantage of a free ride back to the city.
 Urban-educated youths had more enthusiasm and ability to return to cities than their rural counterparts; they had families (or other supporters) in cities, and were more likely to have a secure livelihood after their return.

 Most local state-owned farms and production and construction corps and production teams rarely attempted to prevent urban-educated youths from returning to cities.
 Most local cadres supported these return journeys and provided supplies, an allowance, or accommodations en route.
-Cadres in the autonomous region of Guangxi proposed to provide every revolutionary student or faculty, sent-down youth and cadre who participated in the "great networking" a monthly allowance of ¥7 and 45 grain coupons (liang piao 糧票).
-An urban-educated youth who resettled in Bayan County, Heilongjiang province recalled that "capitalist roaders" (zou zi pai, 走資派; local cadres) encouraged sent-down youth to return to cities and gave each one ¥300 to cover expenses en route.
+Cadres in the autonomous region of Guangxi proposed to provide every revolutionary student or faculty, sent-down youth and cadre who participated in the "great networking" a monthly allowance of ¥7 and 45 grain coupons (粮票 (liáng piào)).
+An urban-educated youth who resettled in Bayan County, Heilongjiang province recalled that "capitalist roaders" (走资派 (zǒuzī pài)) encouraged sent-down youth to return to cities and gave each one ¥300 to cover expenses en route.
 Most cadres at the Xinjiang Production and Construction Corps supported the "great networking" in late 1966, after attempts to prevent urban-educated youth from returning to cities (by setting up checkpoints on main roads) failed.